codaamok/PSShlink/docs/Get-ShlinkVisitsNonOrphan.md

 # Get-ShlinkVisitsNonOrphan

 ## SYNOPSIS
-Get the list of visits to invalid short URLs, the base URL or any other 404.
+Get the list of visits to all valid short URLs.

 ## SYNTAX